|Born||in Cleveland, Ohio, USA|

 On stage Kaye had Broadway audiences rolling in the aisles with her Helen of Troy in the 1954 musical "The Golden Apple," while introducing the classic song standard "Lazy Afternoon."
 Other raves came in the form of "Wonderful Town" (1958), "Carnival" (1961) and Cole Porter Revisited" (1965).
 On the flip side of the coin, she played a frumpy Lola Delaney in a badly misguided musical version of "Come Back, Little Sheba" (entitled "Sheba") in 1974, and also tried unsuccessfully to bring life to the beloved, indomitable Molly Goldberg radio/TV character in the Broadway musical "Molly" (1973); the show lasted a mere two months.
 Kaye was much more at home sinking her teeth into two of theater's most impregnable females: Mama Rose in "Gypsy" and Dolly Levi in "Hello, Dolly!"

 With an out-stretched personality on par with Carol Channing and Ethel Merman, films never became a suitable medium.
-Although Kaye gave a standout debut performance in The Girl Most Likely (1958), starring Jane Powell, she was seldom seen after that.
-Her sprinkling of supports included A House Is Not a Home (1964) with Shelley Winters, Which Way to the Front?
-(1970) starring Jerry Lewis, Freaky Friday (1976) with young Jodie Foster, and, perhaps more notably, in The Ritz (1976) starring Rita Moreno and Jerry Stiller in which she played her patented haranguing wife.
+Although Kaye gave a standout debut performance in The Girl Most Likely (1957), starring Jane Powell, she was seldom seen after that.
+Her sprinkling of supporting roles included A House Is Not a Home (1964) with Shelley Winters, Which Way to the Front?
+(1970) starring Jerry Lewis, Freaky Friday (1976) with young Jodie Foster, and, perhaps more notably, in The Ritz (1976) starring Rita Moreno and Jerry Stiller.

-In later years, Kaye dominated the stage with feisty work in "Nunsense", "The Pirates of Penzance" (a Broadway replacement), "High Spirits" (as Madame Arcati), "Funny Girl" (as Mrs. Brice), "The Full Monty" and the female version of "The Odd Couple".
+In later years, Kaye dominated the stage with feisty work in "Nunsense", "The Pirates of Penzance" (a Broadway replacement), "High Spirits" (as Madame Arcati), "Funny Girl" (as Mrs. Brice), "The Full Monty", and the female version of "The Odd Couple".
 The Rancho Mirage, California resident performed with the Palm Spring Follies show, and was out-and-about doing her one-woman cabaret show belting out the good old songs and retracing her burlesque-styled comedy roots.
 A survivor of breast cancer, the never-married veteran showed no signs of slowing down.
-She died in her Rancho Mirage home on January 21, 2019.
+She died in her Rancho Mirage home on January 21, 2019, aged 93.